Task-Synchronized Recurrent Neural Networks: Introduction

 \section{Introduction}

-A usual assumption when applying Recurrent Neural Networks (RNNs) is that the time series is uniformly sampled in time.
-In reality, however, this is often not the case because of multiple reasons: data is gathered at irregular intervals, like patient examinations, expeditions; data comes from sources that get dated, like archaeological or geological samples, historical written sources; the data is recorded when a certain event happens, like an action by a user, an accident, a natural phenomenon, economic transaction; neural spike signals, etc. Here we deal with the case when the time irregularities are known, i.e., data samples have time stamps.
-Missing values in time series can also be treated as time-irregularity, as long as the data are missing in all input dimensions at the same time.
+A usual assumption about a time series is that it is uniformly sampled in time, whether applying Recurrent Neural Networks (RNNs) or other models.
+In reality, however, this is often not the case for multiple reasons: data is gathered at irregular intervals, like patient examinations or expeditions; data comes from sources that get dated, like archaeological or geological samples, historical written sources; the data is recorded when a certain event happens, like an action by a user, an accident, a natural phenomenon, economic transaction; neural spike signals, etc. This can either be an offline or an online setup requiring a real-time response.
+Here we deal with the case when the time irregularities are known, i.e., data samples have time stamps.
+Missing values in time series can also be treated as time irregularity, as long as the data are missing in all the input dimensions at the same time.

 When data is irregularly sampled in time, typically RNNs are not applied, the time irregularity is ignored, the data are resampled by interpolation, or the time irregularities are simply fed as additional inputs in hopes that the model will learn to properly deal with them.
 All these approaches have their limitations.